-ECE412 - Early Cognition and Learning II: The Early Years (3 credits; Online)
+ECE412 - Early Cognition and Education II: The Early Years (3 credits)

-This course focuses on early childhood studies by examining theories related to development and learning and provides examples of methods and practices best implemented to ensure healthy, well-rounded development of children in the early childhood education setting.
-This course also presents current education legislation related to testing, assessment and curriculum development and the effect that this legislation has on the field of early childhood.
-Students study nutrition, play, and the importance of creativity with a focus on practices designed to assist children with exceptionalities.
+This course focuses on early childhood education by examining theories related to development and learning and provides examples of methods and practices best implemented to ensure healthy, well-rounded development of children in the early childhood education setting.
+This course also presents current education legislation related to testing, assessment and curriculum development and the effect that this legislation has on the early childhood classroom.
+Students study nutrition, play and the importance of creativity in the classroom with a focus on practices designed to assist children with disabilities.
 This course examines cultural awareness in the classroom and how to be aware of multi-cultural issues in a diverse classroom.
 Students complete assignments to ensure comprehension of the material presented in the course as well as field activities in the classroom or with children in a variety of settings.

-ECE499 - Senior Capstone (3 credits; Online)
+ECE499 - Senior Capstone (3 credits)